 The high economic growth, higher standards of living and increasing opportunities in cities have led to almost 10 Million people migrating to cities and towns every year, which has further added pressure on these cities in terms of infrastructure and housing.
 The Government has been working on planned urbanization including smart city initiatives, scheme for affordable housing, slum rehabilitation scheme, providing affordable housing to the poor by developing innovative housing finances to counteract this.

 Brief details of few of the key schemes include:

-- Smart Cities Mission is a five year (FY17-22) program that aims at urban development and retrofitting program across 100 cities in order to make them citizen friendly and sustainable.
-As of August 2020, all 100 cities have been selected for such up gradation.
-During the Union Budget FY 2020-21, five new smart cities were proposed.
-As on date, all 100 cities have incorporated Special Purpose Vehicle (SPV), Project Management Consultants (PMC) and City Level Advisory Forums (CLAF) to appraise, approve, implement, manage, operate, monitor and evaluate the projects.
-While the 2020-21 budget had no specific budget increment for the Smart Cities Mission, as per the economic survey 2019-20, a total of 5,151smart city projects with a total cost of INR 2 lakh crore were in various stages of implementation among the 100 smart cities since the inception of Smart City Mission. - Under Pradhan Mantri Awas Yojna (PMAY), 20 million affordable houses will be provided to poor (urban and rural) by Mar 2022.
+- Smart Cities Mission is a five-year (FY17-22) program that aims at urban development and retrofitting program across 100 cities in order to make them citizen friendly and sustainable.
+As of January 2018, 99 cities have been selected for such up gradation. - Under Pradhan Mantri Awas Yogna (PMAY), 20 million affordable houses will be provided to poor (urban and rural) by Mar 2022.
 The scheme aims to ensure availability of toilet, electricity, gas, drinking water and banking facilities. - Atal Mission for Rejuvenation and Urban Transformation (AMRUT) scheme aims to develop infrastructure to improve quality of life such as storm water drainage, green spaces, recreational center etc. Near about 500 cities have been selected under this scheme.

-Global Overview of Waste Management
+The Global Waste Management Market

-In volume terms, total waste generation levels (including all types of waste) are estimated to be around 30.1 Bn Tons in 2019 and expected to reach 30.9 Bn Tons in 2020.
-In value terms, global waste management services market is estimated to be around INR 22,000 Billion in 2019 and is expected to reach INR 23,200 Billion in FY2020.
+In volume terms, total waste generation levels (including all types of waste) are estimated to be around 28.5 Billion Tons in 2017 and expected to reach 29.3 Billion Tons in 2018.
+In value terms, global waste management services market is estimated to be around ₹ 19,600 Billion in 2017 and is expected to reach ₹ 20,800 Billion in FY2018.